 Tools of your trade

-Of course, you’re going to need to kit your shed out fully in order to run whatever your business happens to be as professionally as possible.
-So, if you’re using it as the base for your catering enterprise/pop-up restaurant, you’ll need a safe, clean and spacious kitchen setup.
-If you’re designing and sewing wedding dresses, you’ll need a large sewing table, good lighting and plenty of storage space fabrics and the like.
+Of course, you’re going to need to kit your shed out fully in order to your business.
+So, if you’re using it as the base for your catering enterprise, you’ll need a safe, clean and spacious kitchen setup.
+If you’re designing and sewing wedding dresses, you’ll need a large sewing table, good lighting and plenty of storage space for fabrics.

 Rules & regulations